lisboalien/testcafe_ninjaone/README.md

 Then I verify if the register was renamed with the API, because this validation is stronger validating by id.

-After that I sort the devices list by the same order I sorted the endpoint results to check if the first card was really renamed.
+After sorting the devices list to match the order of the endpoint results, I verify if the first card was successfully renamed.
+This approach was chosen because it's possible for multiple devices to have the same name, making it impractical to verify the entire list for a single name change.

-I didn't choose to verify the entire list because it is possible to have more than one device with the same name.

 ### Test 04
 ```